CESSProject/timer.rs/README.md

-# Timer
+# Timer SGX

 [![Build Status](https://api.travis-ci.org/Yoric/timer.rs.svg?branch=master)](https://travis-ci.org/Yoric/timer.rs)

-Simple implementation of a Timer in and for Rust.
+Simple implementation of a Timer in and for Rust and has support for intel SGX.

 # Example
 ```rust